badpolymer/Core-Database/README.md

 # Core Database

-A exprimentary windows application for the database for Mobile App Av Gear.
+An exprimentary windows application for the database for Mobile App Av Gear.